hande-qmc/hande/documentation/manual/input/calcs/fciqmc.rst

     Optional.
 Default: false.

-    Enable dynamic load balancing.
+    Enable dynamic load balancing of determinants among processors.
+This will move determinants to try and keep the number of walkers on each processor roughly constant.
 See :ref:`load_bal_table` for more details.

 ``init_spin_inverse_reference_det``
     type: boolean.